Skip to main content

 34. Carat – For the Greatest Impact

 Awarded to the entry that demonstrates the greatest impact on an audience: membership, community or other identified target.
-Impact may be defined by program success, financial gain, or other proven results.
+Impact may be defined by program success, financial gain, newsworthiness, or other proven results.
 Include any metrics that demonstrate the success of the program.
-There is one winner for this category.
+Only one credit union will receive this award.

 back to top